 Keep in mind that a wise alternative crop choice after failed cotton will have a low establishment cost with the flexibility to adjust inputs only if conditions continue to improve.
 The best alternative crop fully utilizes previous inputs and maximizes growing conditions anticipated for your growing area.
 Since 2003, when producers in the Lamb Co. area tried shorter-season Spanish peanuts planted mid-June and even up to about the 25th, there has been a willingness on the part of producers to consider peanuts and even corn as replant options.
 "Is this what you really had in mind, a high-input catch crop?"
 I ask.
 A few of those 2003 growers thought they had figured out a smart way to make some money, but many if not most of these fields were a disappointment in spite of a relatively late fall.
-Several true Spanish peanut varieties require about 135-140 days for proper maturity in a normal year.
-For Bailey and northern Lamb Counties TAMSPAN 90 peanuts (most common variety), planted about June 10 along with elevation and historical fall killing frost dates, will stretch typical maturity out to within a few days of the average killing frost date.
+Several true Spanish peanut varieties require about 140-145 days for proper maturity in a normal year (maturation is dependent on heat unit accumulation).
+For Bailey and northern Lamb Counties typical Spanish peanut varieties like Tamspan 90, Olin, Tamnut OL06, and Spanco, planted about June 10 along with elevation and historical fall killing frost dates, will stretch typical maturity out to near the average killing frost date.
 This is unnecessarily risky.
 In more recent years Spanish has become a replant crop of interest to existing peanut producers in southern counties.